busser/docker-sandbox/README.md

 make clean-server
 ```

-This should not be necessary, but you can clean up any remaining containers:
+If the server stops unexpectedly, you may need to clean up any remaining
+sandbox containers:

 ```bash
 make clean-sandbox